 Judges’ comments

-DWS Group - Ten years of the Energy Efficiency Financial Institutions Group (EEFIG)
+DWS Group - Submitted on behalf of the Energy Efficiency Financial Institutions Group (EEFIG): Ten years of policy engagement

 This submission was based on the actions of the Energy Efficiency Financial Institutions Group and involved deep technical collaboration between regulators and financial institutions to promote better energy efficiency practices.
 This initiative resulted in a number of actions, including linking energy efficiency targets and mortgage portfolios.